Silwan: Education and culture

 The Silwan Ta'azef Music School opened in October 2007.
 Since November 2007, an art program, language courses for women, men and children, leadership training for teenage girls, cooking classes, an embroidery club and swimming classes have opened in Silwan.
 In 2009, a local library was established.
+Named "Silwan Reads" it opened a branch called the Edward Said Library in Wadi Hilweh in 2020.
 The Silwan theater group is led by a professional actress from Bethlehem.
 Many of these activities take place at the Madaa Silwan Creative Center.